Esteban1891/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

-# C - Recursion
+# C - Even more pointers, arrays and strings

-In this project, I learned about recursion in C.
+In this project, I learned about what and how to use pointers to pointers and multidimensional arrays in C as well as the most common C standard library functions to manipulate strings.

 ## Tests :heavy_check_mark: